openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ```

 This will convert all models into the Inference Engine IR format.
 Models that
 were originally in that format are ignored.
-If models in PyTorch's format they will be
+Models in PyTorch's format will be
-converted in supported ONNX format first.
+converted in ONNX format first.

 The current directory must be the root of a download tree created by the model
 downloader.
 To specify a different download tree path, use the `-d`/`--download_dir`